Maria Adams, MS, MPH, RD

 There are two main types of

 whole.
 Refined grains are are grain products missing the nutritional elements of the whole grain because of processing.
-Enriched grains have nutrients like vitamins, folic acid, and iron added back in.
+Enriched grains are processed grains that have nutrients like vitamins, folic acid, and iron added back in.

-Whole grains are made from the entire grain seed, which includes the bran, germ, and endosperm.
+Whole grains are in their natural form with the entire grain seed, which includes the bran, germ, and endosperm.
 Whole grains come in a many varieties.
 You may see labels with the words cracked, crushed, or flaked.
 Many grains are also a source of dietary fiber.

 Grains Balanced Eating Guide